whdinata/mestara-034cd/index.md

           Our monthly webinar programs help female students address common challenges that female student and recent graduates often face by connecting them with experts and professionals in the field.
+          Challenges are related to job hunting, career development, personal finance, personal development, and many more.
         content_align: left
         actions:
           - label: Learn More